Welcome to the Kingdom Guidebook 2 section! The guidebook contains stats of Kingdom characters up to the end of the Rao Ai rebellion arc.

 350BC: Moving of the Qin capital from the more western Yong(You) to the Xianyang(Kanyou).
 Xianyang was seen as the ideal capital for Qin as it was more accessible to the central plains of China while protected by natural barriers such as the Wei river and the mountains around it.

 306BC: King Zhao of Qin(King Sho, Sei’s Great Grandfather) ascended the throne.

-280BC: Tian Dan of Qi recaptured 70 castles of Qi.
+280BC: Tian Dan of Qi recaptured 70 castles from Yan to revive the Qi state.
 King Zhao of Yan passed away, Yue Yi(Gakuki) fled to the state of Zhao.

-This was due to the famous “flaming oxen” strategy by Tian Dan that saved Qi from total destruction of the coalition army then.
+This was the origin of the famous “flaming oxen” strategy invented by Tian Dan, saving Qi from total destruction of the coalition army then.

 More info： https://en.wikipedia.org/wiki/Tian_Dan